 A department's ability to match and exceed these external targets generates a score of 1-9.
 Where entries are RED (Grades 1-3), progress of students in this department is equivalent to the top 25% of schools and colleges worldwide.
 A Grade 2 indicates students performed in the top 10% internationally.
 Subjects graded 1, are in the top percentile of all departments in the world.

 We use the most aspirational and challenging targets.
-Hence Arabic achieving 100% A grades and still achieving under their target.
+Hence Arabic achieving 100% A grades and still achieving a 3.

-We have included a 4 year trend for each subject to allow you to make an informed decision about likely chances of success.
 This can be used in combination with last year's A Level results on the previous page to illustrate relative subject success.